Fathers' Rights During Divorce in Wisconsin

 Unmarried Fathers' Rights

 More often than not, men find themselves in a situation with a child on the way wondering, “Do unmarried fathers have rights?”
-In Wisconsin, the mother of a child born to unmarried parents is presumed to have sole custody, regardless if you are together or not.
+In Wisconsin, the mother of a child born to unmarried parents is presumed to have sole custody, regardless of whether you are together or not.
 But here’s the good news: you do have father’s rights; you just have to stand up for them.

 An unmarried father in Wisconsin can file a paternity case to establish that he is the legal father of a child.
 This begins the process of awarding many rights a father has such as custody, placement or visitation, support orders, and more.
 Rarely does a court find that sole custody is in the best interest of the child, and Wisconsin statutes indicate that the court shall presume legal joint custody is in the best interest of the child unless it is proven otherwise.